stevewm/homelab/docs/index.md

 Requires [homebrew](https://brew.sh/), [Brew-file](https://github.com/rcmdnk/homebrew-file) and Visual Studio Code to be installed.

-1. Run `brew file install --file .github/Brewfile` to install `mise` and `go-task` if you don't have them already.
+1. Run `brew file install --file .github/Brewfile` to install `mise`.
 2. Run `task repo:setup` to set up the development environment.
 This can also be run again to update.

 ## ☁️ Cloud Dependencies